 Salazar’s 2018 campaign platform advocated such priorities as: a “healthcare system that covers every New Yorker, including undocumented immigrants”; “dramatically expanded voting rights including same-day registration, automatic voter registration, early voting, open primaries, greater language support, and an end to felony disenfranchisement”; an “end [to] cash bail” for criminal suspects; “a final end to broken-windows policing”; “the appointment of a special prosecutor … to investigate cases related to the deaths of unarmed civilians caused by police officers in New York”; more tax dollars for “underfunded” public schools; “free tuition for all at CUNY and SUNY [colleges]”; taxpayer funding for “the living expenses of [public college] students whose families can’t afford to support them”; the transformation of New York into “a sanctuary state” that would “end cooperation” with federal Immigration & Customs Enforcement agents; “passage of the DREAM Act,” legislation that would allow illegal-alien students to obtain college tuition discounts, conditional permanent residency, and a path-to-citizenship; the passage of legislation to grant driver’s licenses and voting rights to “undocumented immigrants”; and “comprehensive, free access to abortion and contraception for ALL women” (emphasis in original).

 Asserting also that “climate change disproportionately harms poor and working-class people,” Salazar’s campaign called for making New York’s economy “100%” reliant on “renewable” energy sources by 2035, and for making “corporate polluters pay … a revenue-generating carbon tax.”

-Just before that primary, Salazar publicly accused David Keyes, who had been a spokesman for Israeli prime minister Benjamin Netanyahu since 2016, of having sexually assaulted her in 2013.
+On September 11, 2018, Salazar publicly accused David Keyes, who had been a spokesman for Israeli prime minister Benjamin Netanyahu since 2016, of having sexually assaulted her in 2013.